scverse/spatialdata-integration-testing/README.md

     4. `to_zarr_all`
     5. `notebook_docs_all`

-    Each stage waits for all jobs from the previous stage to complete before starting.
+    - Each stage waits for all jobs from the previous stage to complete before starting.
 Jobs within each stage run in parallel.
+    - Running the whole test workflow takes around 20 minutes on a MacBook Pro M4 Pro

 3. **Upload data (before a release).**